anakin004/8Bit-Fighter/README.md

 ﻿# 8Bit-Fighter

-This was a very fun project to make, and was my first every multiplayer game
+This was a very fun project to make, and was my first multiplayer game

 ---